yuvraj1803/gammaOS/README.md

  + i686-elf-gcc
  + nasm

+ + Refer https://wiki.osdev.org/GCC_Cross-Compiler if you find difficulty installing the cross-compiler on your machine.

  Note: Only QEMU is required for running.
 Rest are for building the kernel.

 # How to use?